ExxistanceDC/Shinrei-Jusatsushi-Taromaru-English-Patch/README.md

 Also known as Psychic Assassin Taromaru, Psychic Warlock Assassin Taromaru, Divine Spirit Hunter Taromaru...

-All that's to say, "Psychic Killer Taromaru" seems to have gained steam as the colloquial Western name, so I'm rolling with that.
+All that's to say, "Psychic Killer Taromaru" seems to have gained traction as the colloquial Western name, so I'm rolling with that.

 ## **Overview**
-This patched was created mostly as testbed for my Saturn romhacking skills, to see if I could easily find and update textures.
-The game is very playable in the original Japanese, but even little items like having menus or icons in English makes for a more comfortable English-playing experience.
+This patch was created mostly as testbed for my Saturn romhacking skills, to see if I could easily locate and update textures in game files.
+The game is very playable in the original Japanese, but I feel like having small touches like menus or icons in English makes for a more comfortable experience for English-speaking audiences.

 To that end, the following changes have been made: